 The lowdown on the difference between investing and saving

 Maybe you’re also wondering how investing with Ellevest works, exactly.
 We’ve got a video to explain, but in case you can’t watch right now, here’s the gist: You choose your Ellevest membership level based on what your money goals are.
-The Build Wealth investing goal is available at all membership levels to get you started, while the Plus and Executive plans also include a retirement goal.
-Ellevest Executive members can access all the investing goals we offer — more on that below.
+The Build Wealth and Retirement On My Terms investing goals are available to everyone, and Ellevest Executive members can access all the investing goals we offer — more on that below.

 You give us some info about yourself, like your age, job, salary, and gender.
 Then you tell us how much you need for each goal, and when you want to hit them.
 We take all that in, and we give you an investment plan designed to get you there.
 Then all you have to do is set up your deposits, and we’ll take it from there.
 As a member, you also get access to a five-day email course we’ve dubbed, very creatively, Get Started Investing in 5 Days.